trade-tariff/ott-prototype/app/data/roo/uk/intro_notes/australia_intro.md

 ### SECTION II VEGETABLE PRODUCTS

-An agricultural or horticultural good grown in the territory of a Party is originating even if grown from seed, bulbs, rhizomes, rootstock, cuttings, slips, grafts, shoots, buds or other live parts of plants that are imported from a non-
+An agricultural or horticultural good grown in the territory of a Party is originating even if grown from seed, bulbs, rhizomes, rootstock, cuttings, slips, grafts, shoots, buds or other live parts of plants that are imported from a non-Party.
-Party.

 ### SECTION VI PRODUCTS OF THE CHEMICAL OR ALLIED INDUSTRIES